Weak error expansion of a stopped numerical scheme for singular Langevin process: Proof of Theorem

 \subsection{\texorpdfstring{$H^k$}{Hr}-setting}

-Building upon the result of the previous section, we may now do computation in higher order Sobolev spaces.
-From those computation arise derivative of $U$ of arbitrary order, hence we now need to assume Assumption~\ref{assu:Hr-setting}.
-Since the Lyapunov function satisfies $V=e^{bH+o(H)}$, for some $0<b<\beta$, this assumption can be re-written as: For all $\alpha\in\N^d$, there exists $\kappa_{\alpha}>0$ such that
+Building upon the result of the previous section, we may now perform computations in higher-order Sobolev spaces.
+From those computations arise derivatives of $U$ of arbitrary orders, hence we now need to assume Assumption~\ref{assu:Hr-setting}.
+Since the Lyapunov function satisfies $V=e^{bH+o(H)}$, for some $0<b<\beta$, this assumption implies: for all $\alpha\in\N^d$, there exists $\kappa_{\alpha}>0$ such that